RevealBi/Documentation/en/data-visualizations/visualization-types/choropleth-map/Choropleth-map.md

   * The *Single color* scheme styles all shapes containing data with the same color.
 Shapes with no data are greyed out.
   * The *Range of values* scheme styles the shapes using one of seven colors, where colors progressing light to dark represent data values from low to high.
   * The *Map Color* scheme assigns a theme color to each unique identifier in the _Map Color_ field.
-With this scheme, the shape ends up being styled based on the identifier with the highest/lowest value for that shape - see link:#map-color[this example].
+With this scheme, the shape ends up being styled based on the identifier with the highest/lowest value for that shape - see [this example](#map-color).

-Find how to set the color of your map in the link:settings-choropleth-map[Choropleth Map Settings] topic.
+Find how to set the color of your map in the [Choropleth Map Settings](settings-choropleth-map.md) topic.

-The choropleth map in Reveal also allows you to link:#drill-down[drill down] through your hierarchical data.
+The choropleth map in Reveal also allows you to [drill down](#drill-down) through your hierarchical data.

 ### Using the Choropleth Map Visualization